picasticks/StravaClubTracker/README.md

 * Generates HTML output (swappable template callback)
 * Configurable rules:
    * Configure distance units (miles, km, meters etc.)
-   * Count mileage differently for each activity (e.g. 2x for swim, 0.25x for ride)
+   * Count mileage differently for each activity (e.g. 2x for Swim, 0.25x for Ride)
    * Combine multiple activity types (e.g. combine "Walk" and "Hike", or "Ride" and "VirtualRide")
    * Customize activity labels
    * Data quality/sanity checks for speed and duration, for when people inevitably forget to stop Strava and get in a car or a sofa.
-Changes 2 mph "Runs" to Walks, etc.
+Changes 2 mph "runs" to walks, etc.
 * Class methods to return totals and structured data
 * CSV export